SciTools/iris/docs/iris/src/developers_guide/documenting/docstrings.rst

 Every public object in the Iris package should have an appropriate docstring.
-This is important as the docstrings are used by developers to understand the code and may be read directly in the source or via the `Iris API <../../generated/api/iris.html>`_.
+This is important as the docstrings are used by developers to understand the code and may be read directly in the source or via the :ref:`Iris`.

 This document has been influenced by the following PEP's,